-Ranked 32nd in QS Best Student Cities 2016, Buenos Aires scores particularly well in the 'employer activity' category of the index.
+Ranked in the top 50 of the QS Best Student Cities, Buenos Aires scores particularly well for "employer activity".
 It's not hard to see why.
-Home to three universities ranked in the global top 350 of the QS World University Rankings® 2015/16, Argentina's capital city is a dynamic, cosmopolitan hub of opportunities, particularly for international students and graduates.
+Home to three universities ranked in the global top 400 of the QS World University Rankings® 2019, Argentina's capital city is a dynamic cosmopolitan hub of opportunities, particularly for international students and graduates.
 Another major draw, of course, is the student lifestyle.
-With an incredible nightlife, a pleasant climate and moderate living costs, Buenos Aires remains a favored tourist spot for a wide mix of travelers.
-Living costs remain affordable, with the average rent for a one-bedroom apartment in the city center going for approximately US\$460 per month and a pint of milk about US\$1.25.
+With incredible nightlife, a pleasant climate and moderate living costs, Buenos Aires remains a favored tourist spot for a wide mix of travelers.
+Living costs remain affordable, with the average rent for a one-bedroom apartment in the city center going for approximately US\$402 each month, while a loaf of bread will cost approximately US\$1.54.